AnnieCannons/intro-to-programming-curriculum/terminal/git/git-setup-guide.md

 # Git Setup Guide

 This setup guide covers several aspects of getting started with Git and/or continuing with Git on a Mac computer.
+After you're done, you'll have some of the most popular and powerful tools in a developer's tool belt.

 ## Git Installation